primesearch/mfakto/README.txt

   results when multiple factors are found in the same class.
 See the above "Supported GPUs" section for details.

-- self-tests are known to fail on Intel HD Graphics on older macOS versions;
-  the exact list has not been determined.
-However, tests have shown that macOS Ventura does not have this issue.
+- self-tests are known to fail on Intel HD Graphics on macOS.
+We have not determined the exact list of affected versions, but tests have shown that macOS Ventura does not have this issue.

 ##################
 # 4.1 Non-issues #